SymfonyCasts/symfony5/sfcasts/ep4-relations/pager-links.md

 > Unknown `pagerfanta()` Function

-## Installing the Pagerfanta Twig Librari
+## Installing the Pagerfanta Twig Library

 This is *another* feature that's a - sort of-  "plugin" for Pagerfanta.
 Click back to the library's docs and go to "Installation and set up".
 It lists a bunch of